How is mesothelioma diagnosed?

 - What do we do about it?
 What are your treatment options?

-The tests may include a CT scan and biopsy as well as blood samples and breathing tests.
+The tests may include a CT scan, MRI scan, PET scan and biopsy as well as blood samples and breathing tests.

 After a chest X-ray, a CT scan is the next key step to diagnose mesothelioma.
 A CT scan is done using a special X-ray machine which produces a detailed image of your chest and of the other organs that the cancer can spread to.

 Before the scan, you’ll be given an injection in your hand.
-The injection contains iodine, so make sure you tell the hospital staff if you’re allergic.
+The injection contains a dye called iodine, so you will be asked if you are allergic to iodine.
 You’ll then be passed through a doughnut-shaped scanner while lying on a flat bed.
 The scan only takes a few minutes and you won’t be inside a tunnel so you shouldn’t feel claustrophobic.

-The CT scan gives your doctor much more reliable information about whether you have mesothelioma, and how advanced it is.
+The CT scan gives your doctor more reliable information about whether you have mesothelioma and how advanced it is.
 But it’s not always conclusive.
-For example, it might show that you have a pleural effusion, but won’t confirm the cause.
-Usually you’ll need further tests to confirm if the cause is mesothelioma.
+Usually you’ll need further tests involving a biopsy to confirm if the cause is mesothelioma.

-MRI scan: This scan uses strong magnetic fields and radio waves to produce detailed images of the inside of your body.
-The MRI scanner is a large tube.
-You lie inside the tube during the scan.
+You may also be offered an MRI scan.
+This scan uses strong magnetic fields and radio waves to produce detailed images of the inside of your body.

-To confirm that you have mesothelioma, and which type you have, your doctor might need to take a sample of fluid or tissue for testing.
+To confirm you have mesothelioma, and which type you have, your doctor will probably need to take a sample of fluid or tissue for testing.
 This is called a biopsy.
-There are a few different types of biopsy but the most common techniques are a pleural aspiration, thoracoscopy, or percutaneous biopsy.
+There are a few different types of biopsy, but the most common techniques are a pleural aspiration, thoracoscopy, or percutaneous biopsy.

 - Pleural aspiration or tap.
 The doctor inserts a thin needle through your skin and into the pleural space around your lungs.
 They’ll usually use an ultrasound scan to identify the best area to insert the needle.
 They’ll then take a sample of the fluid.
 This sample goes to the laboratory for testing.
 Sometimes your doctor might drain a lot of the fluid to relieve symptoms if it’s making you feel very out of breath.
-You might be offered a local anaesthetic, but it’s not a very painful procedure so you don’t have to have it.
+It’s normally carried out with a local anaesthetic, but it’s not a very painful procedure so is sometimes done without anaesthetic.

 - Thoracoscopy.
-This is becoming the test that doctors prefer to use for the best results if you have a pleural effusion.
-The doctor uses an instrument called a thoracoscope to look into the pleural space around your lungs.
-A small cut is made in your chest to insert the thoracoscope.
-It also allows the doctor to remove fluid or take a sample of tissue.
-At the same time sterile talcum powder might be puffed into the chest to try to prevent fluid from building up again in the future.
-The test is usually carried out using a local anaesthetic to numb the area and you’ll be sedated to make you feel relaxed.
+This test is often used if you have a pleural effusion (fluid buildup in the pleural space).
+The doctor uses a flexible camera called a thoracoscope to look into the pleural space around your lungs.
+A small cut, about 2cms long, is made in your chest to insert the thoracoscope.
+Doctors can remove fluid at the same time as taking the biopsy sample.
+At the same time, sterile talcum powder might be puffed into the chest to try to prevent fluid from building up again in the future.
+The test is carried out using a local anaesthetic to numb the area and you’ll be sedated to make you feel relaxed.
 Occasionally it has to be done under general anaesthetic.
-It’s likely that you’ll be admitted to hospital and will stay in for one or two nights.
+The procedure is usually done as a day case.
+But, if you have talcum powder put into your chest you will need to be admitted to hospital and stay in for one or two nights.

-The results of your biopsy should be available after five to seven days.
-Sometimes the reading of the biopsy isn’t straightforward and it might need to be sent away for a second opinion, which means that it will take longer.
+The biopsy sample is sent to the laboratory to be examined under a microscope.
+The results should be available after five to seven days.
+Sometimes the reading of the biopsy isn’t clear.
+In this case it might be sent away for a second opinion, which means it will take longer.

-There are three factors used to work out how far the cancer has developed.
+There are three factors used to work out how far your mesothelioma cancer has developed.
 This is called finding out what stage the cancer is at:

 - T-stage – how large is the primary Tumour (where the cancer started) and what parts of your chest are affected?